Secudnaorg/vue-tinder/RFP.md

 - Réputation endommagée
 - Perturbation de la chaîne d'approvisionnement -->

-The focus of this project is on phishing, a fraudulent scheme where the scammer impersonates a familiar organization, using their logo and name to lure people into divulging sensitive information such as passwords or credit card numbers.
+The subject of this project is phishing, which is a fraud where the perpetrator pretends to be a familiar organization using its logo and name to trick people into providing sensitive information such as passwords or bank card numbers.

 In recent years, phishing emails have become increasingly sophisticated and can be hyper-personalized, making them difficult to detect.

-Phishing remains the cyberattack that poses the greatest threat to individuals and businesses.
-During Q3 2022, according to the cybersecurity firm Vade Secure, 203.9 million phishing emails were sent, compared to 155.3 million in the previous quarter.
+Phishing remains the cyber attack that poses the greatest threat to individuals and businesses.
+In the third quarter of 2022, according to the cybersecurity company Vade Secure, 203.9 million phishing emails were sent, compared to 155.3 million in the previous quarter.

-For businesses, the consequences of phishing can be significant, including:
+On the business side, several consequences of phishing can be listed:

-Loss of sensitive data
+- Loss of sensitive data
-Financial damages
+- Financial damages
-Decreased productivity
+- Decreased productivity
-Damaged reputation
+- Damaged reputation
-Disruption of the supply chain.
+- Disruption of the supply chain

 ## Where ?